-'Major' development proposals are required to:

-- Provide play areas and associated equipment on site, or if this is not practically possible provide a payment of a commuted sum for off-site provision. - 2.
-Set out proposals for the long term management of play spaces provided and where appropriate secure this long term management via planning obligations.
+- SNP12.1.
+'Major' development (as defined in the Glossary at page 46) proposals must: - a) Provide appropriate play areas and associated equipment on site, or where this is not possible ensure that suitable off-site provision can be secured by a commuted sum payment. - b) Set out proposals for the long term management of the play areas provided and, where appropriate, secure this long-term management by a Section 106 Agreement as part of any planning permissions granted.

-GETTING ABOUT
+7. GETTING ABOUT